moravianlibrary/Rozcestnik-studovna/private/jakHledat.en.md

 ![](/images/help/jakHledat/zalozky.png)

 ### Filters
-You can filter the search result using filters on the left.
+You can filter the search result using filters on the left

 ![](/images/help/jakHledat/filtry.png)